 (MASc, PEng, Aerospace Engineering Graduate, U of T)

 Cameron is passionate about inspiring public interest in science, technology, and environmentally-conscious engineering.
 Aerovelo’s projects are an exciting platform for this outreach and an engaging challenge requiring innovation and creativity.
-Cameron graduated University of Toronto Engineering Science (Aerospace) in 2008, and graduated his MASc from U of T Institute for Aerospace Studies in 2009.
+Cameron graduated University of Toronto Engineering Science (Aerospace) in 2008, and earned his MASc from U of T Institute for Aerospace Studies in 2009.
 His expertise includes structural design and optimization, advanced composite materials, and material selection for lightweight aerostructures.
 In addition to Eta, Snowbird, Atlas, and ongoing work in speedbikes, he spent 2 years in industry developing small unmanned aircraft systems.
-Cameron enjoys rock climbing, squash, and sailing in his free time.
+Cameron enjoys rock climbing, squash, sailing and kitesurfing in his free time.

 What We Do